bkeepers/qu/README.md

 ## Configuration

 Most of the configuration for Qu should be automatic.
-It will also automatically detect ENV variables from Heroku for backend connections, so you shouldn't need to do anything to configure the backend.
+It will also automatically detect ENV variables from Heroku for queue connections, so you shouldn't need to do anything to configure the queue.

 However, if you do need to customize it, you can by calling the `Qu.configure`: